ryukirisame/learningjs/leetcode.md

 The function takes two arguments, 'a' and 'b', representing two elements being compared.

 It should return a number where:
-- A negative value indicates that a should come before b.
+- A negative value indicates that 'a' should come before 'b'.
-- A positive value indicates that a should come after b.
+- A positive value indicates that 'a' should come after 'b'.
-- Zero or NaN indicates that a and b are considered equal.
+- Zero or NaN indicates that 'a' and 'b' are considered equal.

 To memorize this, remember that (a, b) => a - b sorts numbers in ascending order.